scintilla-aircheck/scintilla-wiki/sensors.md

 * **Max Current:** `20mA`
 * **Typical Current:** `11mA`

-The Sharp sensor has no specific particle size, however hobbiest testing has indicated the device favors smaller particles towards the `PM 2.5` range.
+The Sharp Dust Sensor datasheet and other related documents do not specify a particle size range.
+It appears this sensor simply gathers information on general dust in the air, however [hobbiest testing](http://lantaukwcounter.blogspot.com/2016/01/shinyei-and-sharp-dust-sensors-looking.html) has indicated the device favors smaller particles.
 The sensor also has a multitude of low-end accuracy problems.
-IR bleed from external light sources can reduce accuracy.
-Even in a textbook environment, internal reflection of the IR diode causes a minimum false positive at the low end (`0.5 volts`).
+IR bleed from external light sources can interfere with the sensor's accuracy.
+Even in a textbook environment, however, internal reflection of the IR diode causes a minimum false positive at the low end (`0.5 volts`).

 ### DFRobot Laser Dust Sensor